 Whenever economic conditions were the worst, votes for the Nazis peaked until they became the largest party during the depression.
 When Hitler was appointed chancellor, the Nazis instituted a dictatorship with the consent of many German people who longed for strong leadership to restore German greatness.

 NOW: Beginning in 2008, America went into a deep recession caused by the sub-prime mortgage melt down.
 The Obama administration rode that crisis into power, along with enough Democrats to control both houses of Congress.
 Once in office, the Democrats' response to the economic crisis was to take advantage of their new found power to concentrate not on the economy, but rather on enacting progressive laws, such as Obamacare and financial "reform", while throwing billions of dollars at organizations and projects dear to the liberal agenda.
 Under the Keynesian assumption that demand can be created simply by putting more money into circulation, nearly a trillion dollars of stimulus money was showered on the economy in that manner, yet, not surprisingly, it failed to bring America out of recession.
 Unemployment has steadily worsened ever since.
+Now, America has a record number of workers who have dropped out of the job market, making unemployment statistics look as if the economy is improving.

 In addition to these measures, the administration has put an emphasis on placating radical environmentalists by hindering energy production and threatening oil and coal companies, resulting in the loss of even more jobs.
 Regulatory agencies have massively increased the number of new rules inflicted on the economy during Obama's administration, resulting in uncertainty in the business community as to what is required of them.